stephanemery/WineQualityPrediction/README.md

-## Wine quality prediction from its physicochemical properties
+##Wine quality prediction from its physicochemical properties

-#Algorithm to be used
+Algorithm to be used
-Preprocessing
+1.Preprocessing
   -FS (feature selection)
   -OR (outliner removal)
   -CR (class reduction)
   -SMOTE (Synthetic minority oversampling)
-Model
+2.Model
 -Regression
   -SVM
   -MNN